wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 ## Extensibility

 Some WAMP messages contain `Options|dict` or `Details|dict` elements.
 This allows for future extensibility and implementations that only provide subsets of functionality by ignoring unimplemented attributes.
 Keys in `Options` and `Details` MUST be of type `string` and MUST match the regular expression `[a-z][a-z0-9_]{2,}` for WAMP *predefined* keys.
-Implementations MAY use implementation-specific keys which MUST match the regular expression `_[a-z0-9_]{3,}`.
+Implementations MAY use implementation-specific keys that MUST match the regular expression `_[a-z0-9_]{3,}`.
 Attributes unknown to an implementation MUST be ignored.

 ## Polymorphism